Software-Engineering-2020-Oscar/django-oscar-3/README.md

   [`CyberSource Secure Acceptance Silent Order Post`](https://www.cybersource.com/products/payment_security/secure_acceptance_silent_order_post/)_ as an order payment method.

-* [django-oscar-wfrs] (https://github.com/thelabnyc/django-oscar-wfrs)- Oscar WFRS is a plugin for django-oscar-api-checkout_ that makes it possible to use [`Wells Fargo Retail Services`](https://retailservices.wellsfargo.com/)_ as an order payment method.
+* [django-oscar-wfrs](https://github.com/thelabnyc/django-oscar-wfrs)- Oscar WFRS is a plugin for django-oscar-api-checkout_
+  that makes it possible to use [`Wells Fargo Retail Services`](https://retailservices.wellsfargo.com/)_ as an order payment method.